 Equity incentive plans are crucial to the startup ecosystem but can be an overwhelming process for startup founders.
 Cake removes the complexity out of granting, vesting, and exercising equity compensation.
 Whether you're looking to issue stock options or phantom shares, Cake makes equity management simple, efficient, and globally possible.

 Our goal is to provide founders with the tools and knowledge they need to succeed in creating successful businesses through equity-based compensation, regardless of location.
-To know more about phantom shares, sign up or book a demo.

 Drawbacks of phantom stocks